-Have you ever considered what would happen to you or your loved ones if you couldn’t work due to a long-term illness, or injury which resulted in a loss of earnings?
-How would you cover your household bills, and child-care costs?
+Have you ever considered what would happen to you or your loved ones if you couldn’t you cover your household bills, and child-care costs?
 An Income Protection Policy can help you to protect your income as well as your lifestyle.

 What is Income Protection?